numpy/numpy/doc/source/reference/arrays.promotion.rst

 but the operation will sometimes dictate that result.
 Division always returns floating point values and comparison always booleans.

-This leads to some special behaviors which may appear as "exceptions" to the rules:
+This leads to what may appear as "exceptions" to the rules:
 * NumPy comparisons with Python integers or mixed precision integers always return the correct result.
 The inputs will never be cast in a way which loses precision.